teamdigitale/pdnd-handbook/repo-best-practices.md

 * **infrastructure/operational repositories** - usually, these repositories are used to provision the infrastructure (i.e. Azure resources, virtual machines).
 In this case, different branches apply to different environments (i.e. development, staging, production).
 As such, the master branch has been removed many branches -as many as the environments are- have been created.
 In principle, commits should first be committed to development, then promoted to staging, then production.
 Periodically, at least master should be tagged.

-This *daf-handbook* repository is an exception and only uses the *master* branch, that should be periodically tagged.
+This *pdnd-handbook* repository is an exception and only uses the *master* branch, that should be periodically tagged.

 Tagging follows the classic [Semantic Versioning model](https://semver.org/).